lefti-/spin-pong/README.md

 It is programmed in C#, using SFML (with C#-bindings) and Box2D (with C#-bindings).

 - SFML is used for handling input, graphics, audio, windowing and text
-- Box2D is used for collision detection and resposnse
+- Box2D is used for collision detection and response

 Projects:
 ---------